-The EPSB recommends that clubs and centres should have a designated person with responsibility for implementing their safeguarding and child protection policy, known as a Club Welfare Officer (CWO).
+The EPSB recommends that clubs should have a designated person with responsibility for implementing their safeguarding and child protection policy, known as a Club Welfare Officer (CWO).

 This step is mandatory for clubs affiliating to our 147 Club affiliation scheme that have members who are under 18 years of age or vulnerable adults.